Google Blunders | The glossy world of Google's AI image generation (Google Gemini with Nano Banana) – All show, no substance – Image: Xpert.Digital

 What is Gemini Imagen?

-Main features of Imagen:
+Key features of Imagen:

 - Artistic styles

-- : Excellent for specific artistic styles such as impressionism or anime.
+- Excellent for specific artistic styles such as Impressionism or Anime.

 Key differences